XargsUK/cybot_docs/stocks.rst

 ===============
-Stocks
+Stocks & Crypto
 ===============
-Buy and sell stocks with CyCoins!
+Buy and sell stocks/crypto with CyCoins!

-.. important:: $1 is 1 CyCoin, so if a stock below $1 is bought, it will always round up to the nearest dollar.
+.. important:: $1 is 100 CyCoin.

 ------------
 List of commands